TheOtherRolesAU/TheOtherRoles/README.md

 ### **Team: Crewmates**
 During meetings the Swapper can exchange votes that two people get (i.e. all votes that player A got will be given to player B and vice versa).\
-Because of the Swappers strength in meetings, he can't start emergency meetings and can't fix lights and comms.
+Because of the Swappers strength in meetings, they can't start emergency meetings and can't fix lights and comms.

 ### Game Options